1 new COVID-19 case reported in Jefferson Co., Ill.

 JEFFERSON COUNTY, Ill.
-(KFVS) - The Jefferson County Health Department announced one new COVID-19 case in the county on Wednesday, May 13.
+(KFVS) - The Jefferson County Health Department reported one new COVID-19 case in the county on Thursday, May 14.

-The health department reported a woman in her 20s tested positive for the virus and she is in isolation at home.
+The health department said a woman in her 50s tested positive for the virus in the past 24-hours.
+The patient is at home in isolation.

-Currently, 101 individuals have tested positive for COVID-19 in Jefferson County, Illinois, including 14 deaths, 75 released from isolation, and 12 in isolation.
+Currently, 102 individuals have tested positive for COVID-19 in Jefferson County, Illinois, including 14 deaths, 77 cases released from isolation and 11 remaining in isolation.

-Approximately 822 people have been tested for the virus in Jefferson County.

 Copyright 2020 KFVS.
 All rights reserved.